 Choosing the best MacBook can be hard, but if you consider the core features you value most, the MacBook vs MacBook Pro choice gets easier.
-When it comes to two of Apple’s most affordable Retina-based MacBooks, the new 12-inch MacBook with Retina display and the updated 13-inch MacBook Pro with Retina display, my key recommendation leans toward a core question: Which do you value more — extreme ultralight portability or overall computing performance?
+When it comes to two of Apple’s most affordable Retina-based MacBooks, the 12-inch MacBook and the newly updated 13-inch MacBook Pro, my key recommendation leans toward a core question: Which do you value more — extreme ultralight portability or overall computing performance?

 MacBook vs MacBook Pro: Battle of the Retina MacBooks

 If you’re reading this, you’ve probably already narrowed down your MacBook vs MacBook Pro choice down to an Apple laptop that has a super-sharp Retina display.
 The MacBook Air, which is a solid MacBook, does not have a Retina display — I only mention the MacBook Air in case you were unaware of it.
 In addition, Apple has started to drop the “with Retina display” descriptor.
 The MacBook is just the “MacBook” while the 13-inch MacBook Pro is now just the “13-inch MacBook Pro.”

 Either way, your MacBook Pro decision has a wrinkle: The 13-inch MacBook Pro with Touch Bar.